sydneycally-inclane-2812/data_vis_uni2024/README.md

 - `requirements.txt`: libraries needed to run the code
 - `raw_data`: aggregated through many sources
 - `cleaned_data`: fixed column name mismatch and reorder to be uniform, easier for data analysis
+- `presentation.pptx`: presentation file, complete with analysis and visualizations